meganwinton/TelemetrySpace/vignettes/Estimate_COA_vignette.md

 Fit a COA model that allows for receiver- and time-specific detection probabilities
 -----------------------------------------------------------------------------------

 Now let's fit a model that allows for variation in detection probabilites.
-This model is a simple extension of the previous model - it just adds a component that specifies the distance of each test tag from each receiver, and shifts the probability of detection by comparing the number of detections logged at each receiver versus those emitted from the test tag.
-The only other information you'll need to provide is the expected number of transmissions per tag per time interval.
+This model is a simple extension of the previous model - it just allows the detection probability to vary between time steps and receivers.
+The only other information you'll need to provide is the expected number of transmissions per tag per time interval (`ntrans`).

 ``` r
 ### Format data for model fitting